 The space was asking to be felt.

 What I understood there was something I had not been able to understand through images.
 Color was not something added.
 It was shaping the experience.
-It was affecting how I moved, how I stayed, how I felt time passing.
-The space was doing something to me.
+It was affecting how I felt time passing.
+The space was taking me to a different realm, a sense of paradise on earth.

 Space asking to be felt Color guiding the experience

-There was a moment, especially in the 1960s and 70s, when color returned to space with a different intensity.
-It expanded beyond objects and became environment.
-In the work of Verner Panton, and in installations like Visiona, color shaped the entire space.
-Designers like Ettore Sottsass and Gae Aulenti, along with groups such as Superstudio and Archizoom, explored color as something continuous, where surfaces, furniture, light, and atmosphere worked together.
+There was a moment, particularly during the 1960s and 1970s, when color returned to architecture, bringing a humanistic dimension that transcended modernity.
+It shifted from individual objects to the environment.
+In the work of Verner Panton, particularly in installations such as Visiona, color shaped the entire spatial experience.
+Designers like Ettore Sottsass, and architects such as Eero Saarinen—for example, in the iconic red interiors of the TWA Flight Center at New York's JFK Airport—explored color as an immersive, almost futuristic experience, where surfaces, furniture, light, and atmosphere worked together.
 The body moved through color as much as through form.
-Space was no longer defined only by walls, but by gradients, saturation, and transitions.

 Color was present in the rituals, in the food, in the temples, in every detail of daily life.
 In fabrics, in objects, in the smallest gestures.
 It was not curated in the way we understand design.
-It was lived.
+It was alive.
+Collective.
+Continuous.

 There was no separation between architecture, objects, and life.
 Color moved across all of them, connecting everything.